keelback-code/the-rhubarb-witch/README.md

 All story text was written by myself.

 Generated user names from [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html); primarily provided by friends and family.

+### Acknowledgements

+Many thanks to my mentor Maranatha Ilesanmi for his guidance.
+Thnaks also to my wife Finola for her continued support and constant testing.